Last updated 16/05/2023

-In response to the Victorian Planning Authority’s draft plans for the Preston Market site (draft Planning Scheme Amendment C182), we have developed our own plan for the Preston Market precinct that involves keeping the market where it is, while also allowing well designed development on the site.
+In response to the Victorian Planning Authority’s draft plans for the Preston Market site in 2022 (draft Planning Scheme Amendment C182), Council developed its own plan for the Preston Market precinct that involved keeping the market where it is, while also allowing well designed development on the site.

-We submitted our proposed alternate plan to the Standing Advisory Committee (SAC) during the October-November panel hearing and asked that it is adopted.
+We submitted our proposed alternate plan to the Standing Advisory Committee (SAC) during the late 2022panel hearing.

 Advantages of Council’s Alternate Plan